cosc2336-ds-alg/assg01/README.md

 of the issues for the assignments before you begin working on the tasks.

-As usual, create the function prototype and a stub, and uncomment the tests for task 2, to make sure your project still compiles and can now run the unit tests that you need to pass for this task 2.
+As usual, create the function prototype and a stub, and define the tests for task 2, to make sure your project still compiles and can now run the unit tests that you need to pass for this task 2.